Sea Run Brown Trout

 DURATION: 7 NIGHTS – 6 DAYS FISHING

 Villa Maria Lodge (Patagonia) is the second of the De Las Carreras family lodges to open on the Rio Grande, after Kau Tapen, and offers small private groups exhilarating fishing on some of the most productive pools in the lower river.
 Unlike Kau Tapen, which is located on the middle river, Villa María offers anglers the first opportunity at the newly arrived Sea Run Brown Trout on the lower Río Grande.
-For fishermen who enjoy the challenges and rewards of two-handed rods, this is a heavenly section of river.
+This is a heavenly section of the river for fishermen who enjoy the challenges and rewards of two-handed rods.

 Fishing at Villa Maria Lodge (Patagonia)